 Nicotine releases adrenaline that put your body in constant tension and stress.
 So if you feel tired, consider that your body might be trying to get the rest it was missing because you used to smoke.

 Another reason you experience headaches, tiredness or brain fog is that you have lower sugar levels in your blood.
 Nicotine inhibits the release of insulin from the pancreas, which makes you have more sugar in your blood.
 So when you quit, you have a temporary deficiency which can make you feel weak, confused or dizzy.

-To feel better, drink fruit juice to increase the sugar levels in your blood, exercise, drink a lot of water and rest.
+To feel better, drink fresh orange juice to increase the sugar levels in your blood, exercise, drink a lot of water, and rest.

 Lasts up to 2 weeks

 Lack of concentration is due to the brain’s increased oxygen flow.
 And due to the craving thoughts that keep popping up in your mind and interrupt you.

 As a smoker, you used to respond to these thoughts by smoking.
 Now you don’t, so you experience this as a lack of concentration.

 When a craving thought pops up, reply back to yourself and say “Later craving, I’m busy now.”
 Or replace the thought “I want a cigarette” with “ I want